SimonScholz/simonscholz.github.io/content/tutorials/kotlin-coroutines/index.md

 ```

 What we see here is that the second log entry is done by a `DefaultExecutor` unlike the first log entry, which simply used the main Thread.
-So invoking a coroutine is capble to free the current Thread from the execution and may or may not continue on another "free" worker Thread.
+So invoking a coroutine is capable to free the current Thread from the execution and may or may not continue on another "free" worker Thread.
 Also see the official docs on how this [continuation process](https://kotlinlang.org/spec/asynchronous-programming-with-coroutines.html#kotlin.coroutines.continuationt) works.

-If we would remove the `suspend`  modifier the koltin compiler would complain about the `delay` function being called outside of a coroutine scope.
+If we would remove the `suspend`  modifier the Kotlin compiler would complain about the `delay` function being called outside of a coroutine scope.

 ![Coroutine Scope Error](./coroutine-scope-error.png)